New To Austin Guide: What To Know About Moving To Austin + Austin Neighborhoods Guide [2024]

 Westlake and/or Northwest Hills

 You’re RICH rich.
 You’re in your 30s and likely have a family (per demographic data).
 You are in the market for a mansion and the little homes in Tarrytown don’t do it for you.
 The kind of person that builds their own home because none of the homes match your style.
 You don’t shop at Nordstrom Rack because you’re a regular at Nordstrom.
 You don’t need their perfume samples, you buy the whole thing.
-You know Sunset Valley is your home and you shop exclusively at Whole Foods and Trader Joe’s and you definitely have an Orange Theory membership.
+Sunset Valley is your home and you shop exclusively at Whole Foods and Trader Joe’s and you definitely have an Orange Theory membership.
 You don’t care about being at the trendy bars and restaurants.

 Again, please adopt me.